All Products

 Invalid signature value - User signature does not match

-The identity authentication failed.
-The AccessKey ID or AccessKey secret is invalid.
+The identity verification failed.
+The AccessKey ID or AccessKey secret is incorrect.

-Check whether the AccessKey ID and AccessKey secret in the spark-defaults.conf file are the same as the AccessKey ID and AccessKey secret in User Management in the Alibaba Cloud console.
-If they are not the same, modify the AccessKey ID and AccessKey secret in the file.
+Check whether the AccessKey ID and AccessKey secret in the spark-defaults.conf file are consistent with the AccessKey ID and AccessKey Secret in User Information Management in the Alibaba Cloud console.
+If they are not consistent, modify them to be consistent.

-What do I do if the error message "You have NO privilege" is reported when I run a Spark job?
+What do I do if the "You have NO privilege" error occurs when I run a Spark job?

-The following error message is reported when a Spark job is running:
+The following error is returned when you run a Spark job.

 Stack: